 Travel and game drives by 4x4 land cruiser with open-top option exclusive to Jules Verne for a maximum of 6 guests (Windhoek to Chobe)

-An Idyllic retreat at a protected reserve in central Namibia with a prolific amount of endemic species and multiple conservation projects.
-Restaurant, bar, pool, WiFi (free) and 51 air-conditioned rooms with balcony, tea/coffee making facilities, safe, mini-fridge, satellite TV.
+An idyllic retreat at a protected reserve with a prolific number of species and rhino conservation project.
+Restaurant, bar, pool, WiFi (free).
+6 air-conditioned rooms with balcony, hairdryer, safe, mini-fridge and tea/coffee making facilities.

 Located in Rundu, this bush camp is perched on the edge of the Okavango River, situated on stilts amongst tall riverine trees creating great vantage points to experience the sights and sounds of the African bush and views across the river.
 Restaurant, bar, pool, WiFi (free) and 8 air-conditioned chalets with private wooden deck.

 Located on the Okavango river, below the Popa rapids offering stunning views of the rapids.
 Restaurant, bar, pool and 15 tented rooms with balcony and tea/coffee making facilities.